Selection of LLM Fine-Tuning Data based on Orthogonal Rules: Preliminary Experiments: Evaluating Against Ground Truth Ratings

 \subsection{Results}

-\textbf{Correlation of $\rho(\bmS)$ and the MSE $\epsilon(\bmS)$ (answer to \textbf{Q1}).} For each $r \in \{1,2,\dots, 50\}$, we sample $\min\{10000, \binom{50}{r}\}$ sets of indices of size $r$, which are used to choose rules and form $\bmS$.
-We then calculate its rule correlation $\rho(\bmS)$ and MSE $\epsilon(\bmS)$.
-We compute their Pearson correlation and observe positive values for both IMDB and CommonCrawl datasets (see Figures~\ref{fig:EvalA_IMDB_Pairwise_pearson} and \ref{fig:EvalA_CommonCrawl_Pairwise_pearson}).
+\textbf{Correlation of $\rho(\bmS)$ and the MSE $\epsilon(\bmS)$ (answer to \textbf{Q1}).} For each rule subset size $r \in \{1,2,\dots, 50\}$, we sample $\min\{10000, \binom{50}{r}\}$ sets of indices of size $r$, which are used to choose rules and form $\bmS$.
+We then calculate its rule correlation $\rho(\bmS)$ and MSE $\epsilon(\bmS)$, as well as the Pearson correlation between them.
+The Pearson correlation is surprisingly strong across both rating model (Llama3 8B and 70B) (Figures~\ref{fig:EvalA_IMDB_Single_pearson} and \ref{fig:EvalA_IMDB_Single70B_pearson}).
 This confirms that higher rule diversity is positively correlated with the accuracy of rating results.
-In other words, the correlation or redundancy of rules is positively correlated with the error $\epsilon(\bmS)$.
+In other words, the highly correlated or redundant rules can potentially lead to non-robust ratings.

 \textbf{Rule-based v.s.
-Rule-free (answer to \textbf{Q2}):} We sample $10^6$ possible rule subsets with size $r$ from all 50 rules and calculate the corresponding MSE, comparing it to the MSE from the NoRule setting.
-The results in Figures~\ref{fig:EvalA_IMDB_Pairwise_histogram} and \ref{fig:EvalA_CommonCrawl_Pairwise_histogram} demonstrate that using rule-based rating is mostly guaranteed to give better results than rating without rules, no matter applied to general data like CommonCrawl or domain-specific data like IMDB.
-When compared to QuRating MSE, the results show that QuRating is outperformed by most randomly selected rule subsets, highlighting the limitations of human-designed rules.
+Rule-free (answer to \textbf{Q2}):} We sample $10^6$ random rule subsets of size $r$ and compare their MSEs against that of the NoRule baseline.
+Figures~\ref{fig:EvalA_IMDB_Single_histogram} and \ref{fig:EvalA_IMDB_Single70B_histogram} show that rule-based methods consistently achieve lower MSE.
+Interestingly, even randomly chosen domain-specific rules outperform the fixed QuRating rules, illustrating the limitations of static, general-purpose rule sets.

 \textbf{DPP v.s.
 QuRating v.s.
-NoRule (answer to \textbf{Q3}).} For each $r \in \{1, 2, \dots, 50\}$, we use DPP to sample $r$ rules and conduct 100 trials.
-Then compare the averaged MSE against the MSEs from QuRating and NoRule, recording the winning rates of the DPP rules (see Figure~\ref{fig:EvalA_IMDB_Pairwise_winning_rate}).
-For the IMDB dataset, we found that once $r$ reaches a certain threshold, DPP rules consistently achieve near-perfect winning rates against both NoRule and QuRating.
-Interestingly, for CommonCrawl, DPP underperforms QuRating when $r$ is too small or too large.
-This suggests that while QuRating rules are effective for general pre-training data, they lack the flexibility to adapt to other settings or domains.
+NoRule (answer to \textbf{Q3}).} Using DPP, we select $r$ rules and repeat this for 100 trials.
+We report both the average MSE and the winning rate compared to QuRating and NoRule (Figures~\ref{fig:EvalA_IMDB_Single_winning_rate}, \ref{fig:EvalA_IMDB_Single70B_winning_rate}).
+Results show that once $r$ exceeds a modest threshold, DPP-selected rules almost always outperform both baselines.